Eden Hazard: Reception

 Hazard is regarded as one of the greatest Belgian players of all time.
-His pace, coupled with his finishing and ability to retain possession, led to his former coach Claude Puel dubbing him "little Messi", in reference to the former Barcelona player.
-Puel's sentiments were later echoed by former Marseille manager and media personality Rolland Courbis who commented "At times it looks to me like Lionel Messi on the right-hand side".
-Hazard's "flair and tricky" style of play has been described as being similar to Manchester United player Cristiano Ronaldo; a comparison later repeated by former French international Christophe Dugarry.
-His vision, described as being the trait he has improved on the most, coupled with his passing, has also allowed him to develop into an effective playmaker and assist provider, which in turn, combined with his finishing ability, enables him to both score and create goals.
+His pace, coupled with his finishing and ability to retain possession, led to his former coach Claude Puel dubbing him "little Messi", in reference to Lionel Messi.
+Puel's sentiments were later echoed by former Marseille manager and media personality Rolland Courbis who commented, "At times it looks to me like Lionel Messi on the right-hand side."
+His vision, described as being the trait he has improved on the most, coupled with his passing, has also allowed him to develop into an effective playmaker and assist provider, which in turn, combined with his finishing ability, enabled him to both score and create goals.

 In Belgium, Hazard's talent and similar ascension up the country's football hierarchy has led to comparisons to former Belgian international Enzo Scifo.
-Both players share the same birthplace and Scifo himself spent time with Hazard while he was in Tubize admitting "Eden, you know, I've coached in Tubize.
-During the week, I took care of the young people at least once, and he, in those days, I immediately saw he had a secure future".
-Former Chelsea player Gianfranco Zola likened Hazard to himself in 2019, a view which was the Belgian's former club teammate Frank Lampard had previously expressed in 2013.
+Both players share the same birthplace and Scifo himself spent time with Hazard while he was in Tubize admitting, "Eden, you know, I've coached in Tubize.
+During the week, I took care of the young people at least once, and he, in those days, I immediately saw he had a secure future."
+Former Chelsea player Gianfranco Zola likened Hazard to himself in 2019, a view which the Belgian's former club teammate Frank Lampard had previously expressed in 2013.

 However, despite the positive opinions, Hazard has endured criticism from some.
 In 2010, former Belgium national team manager Georges Leekens questioned Hazard's work-rate.
-Lille youth academy director Jean-Michel Vandamme countered both managers' criticism by arguing that Hazard simply possesses an intellectual honesty that is out of the ordinary and unexpected of today's footballer declaring "He is a real competitor, not a cheat, nor a moaner, because you don't hear him complaining when he gets fouled".
+Lille youth academy director Jean-Michel Vandamme countered both managers' criticism by arguing that Hazard simply possesses an intellectual honesty that is out of the ordinary and unexpected of today's footballer declaring, "He is a real competitor, not a cheat, nor a moaner, because you don't hear him complaining when he gets foul."

 Outside football

 Personal life

-Hazard is married to Natacha Van Honacker.
-On 19 December 2010, it was reported that she had given birth to a baby boy, Yannis.
-She gave birth to their second son, Leo, in February 2013; a third son, Samy, in September 2015; and a fourth son in October 2019.
+Hazard married Natacha Van Honacker in 2012.
+They have five sons.